Backpacking in Rwanda: The 2025 Budget Travel Guide

 Activities & Sightseeing

-- Biking through the Congo Nile Trail: Free (self-guided) or ~$30/day with guide
+- Biking the Congo Nile Trail: Free (self-guided) or ~$30/day with guide

 - Gorilla trekking permit: $1,500